-YouTube and Twitch.
-Twitch hosts 7 million streamers each month and YouTube sees 500 hours of content uploaded per minute.
-YouTube paid out over $30 billion to creators between 2018 and 2021, according to Fortune.
-And Twitch purportedly paid some creators up to $10 million over three years, according to payout leaks.
+YouTube and Twitch are the two biggest streaming platforms.
+Twitch is home to more than 8 million unique streamers each month.
+YouTube sees 500 hours of content uploaded per minute.
+In terms of the financials, YouTube paid out more than $30 billion to creators between 2018 and 2021, according to Fortune.
+Twitch, on a similar note, purportedly paid some creators up to $10 million over three years, according to payout leaks.

-If a starting YouTuber were to get 500 ad views on one of their videos, it could translate into anywhere from $50 to $150.
-For a creator with a bigger audience that gets 50,000 ad views, this can mean earning between $5,000 to $15,000.
+If a starting YouTube streamer had 500 ad views on a stream, it could translate to something between $50 to $150.
+For a creator with a bigger audience who pulls 50,000 ad views, this would be between $5,000 to $15,000.